-Understanding the buyer journey for each of your key personas is definitely the right next step.
-But how do you create a buyer journey map that keeps on producing results?
+Understanding the customer journey for each of your key personas is definitely the right next step.
+But how do you create a customer journey map that keeps on producing results?

 - Use their language in your communication – When you understand what your prospective customer is going through, you can articulate the stage they’re in...sometimes better than they can.
 You know what?
 That makes them trust you.

 - Define the next step – People will gladly—evenly subconsciously—accept your call to action...if you’ve done the job of presenting to them the action they want to take in order to achieve their goal at this moment.

 - Track the funnel more accurately – Combining data from your CRM with your forms and content tracking, you can tell who is clicking on what calls to action... allowing you to gauge - even predict - speed through the funnel.

 - Audit your content – Now that you have defined CTAs, goals, and psychology per persona per stage, you have a more direct way to audit whether or not you have the right content, at the right time.

 Keep reading if you're ready for more than just soundbites...

 If you Google “customer journey”, "customer journey map" or "buyer journey", you’ll find lots of information—it may even be how you landed here!
 How do you know which buyer journey is most right for your business?
 Put simply: it’s the customer journey a prospect finishes.

 While Rogue’s customer journey is linear (not all customer journey maps are), it is clear that prospects and leads can and will backtrack constantly.
 In most situations, leads don’t see ads and emails and immediately make a purchase—if they did, we’d have ads landing directly on credit-card-ready purchase forms.
 Knowing activity must transpire between awareness and purchase, Rogue considers that to be, at least to some degree, a linear process.